LukeyBoyy/MedusaGuard/README.md

 - **Cause**: File path does not exist.
 - **Solution**: Start the scan or execute the `main.py` script, which will create all the required report directories.

+#### Report summary results not showing
+- **Cause**: This issue typically only occurs right after installation, however it does not impact the tools operation whatsover (i.e., all reports still get generated).
+- **Solution**: Run another scan.

 #### Metasploit RPC Connection Fails
 - **Cause**: The Metasploit RPC server might not be reachable.
 - **Solution**: Ensure Metasploit’s RPC server is running and the credentials configured in `exploit_module.py` are correct.